 - Wondrous Strange by Lesley Livingston (HarperTeen, 2009)

 - What I Wore to Save the World by Maryrose Wood (Berkely Trade, 2009)

 - So Many Boys by Suzanne Young (Razorbill, 2010)

 Each book I receive is not guaranteed a review.
 I simply don't have the time--I wish I did!
 There isn't a set amount of time in which you can expect a review either.
 I try to get to as many books as I can, but a lot of factors go into my reading decisions, and unfortunately, this isn't a full time job.
 If you are planning a feature and need a review by a certain date, I usually can make that date if you give me plenty of forewarning, but I cannot guarantee anything.

-Books that I do not get to, or that I receive unsolicited, will go to other book bloggers, or if the book is a finished copy, are donated to a local library.
+Books that I do not get to, or that I receive unsolicited, will go to other book bloggers.
+If the book is a finished copy, it will donated to a local library.

 Most books reviewed on this site are provided to me by publicists, publishers, or authors.
-I do not receive money from them, but I am an Amazon affiliate.
+I do not receive money from them in exchange for reviews, but I am an Amazon affiliate.

 You can contact me at email@example.com for any review or promotion requests and with any questions.